 The Gathering Place is a new charter school on the northwest side of San Antonio that nurtures and celebrates the inner brilliance of all children.
 They are accepting applications for enrollment for the current school year in grades K–4, and for the upcoming school year in grades K–5.
 We have put together a guide to help you learn more about The Gathering Place and take steps to enroll your child.

 About The Gathering Place

 The Gathering Place opened in August 2020 under the leadership of co-founders Asia Klekowicz and Ryan York, drawing on their experience as teachers, school leaders, and curriculum developers in innovative schools across the United States.
-For the upcoming school year (2021–22) The Gathering Place will serve kids in kindergarten through 3rd grade.
+For the current school year (2021–22), The Gathering Place is serving kids in kindergarten through 3rd grade.
 They will grow to add one grade per year—so, grades K–4 in the coming school year (2022–23) until they are fully K–12.

 The Gathering Place is a hands-on, project-based learning school with an emphasis on arts and social justice school.
 In elementary school, children have art every single day, and their learning experiences dive into social justice and equity to continuously engage in cycles of awareness, action, and reflection.
 Additionally, the method through which children learn at The Gathering Place is hands-on, project-based learning.

-Asia and Ryan often emphasize the importance of unlearning at The Gathering Place as the school is innovatively building everything from the ground up.
+Asia and Ryan emphasize the importance of unlearning at The Gathering Place as the school is innovatively building everything from the ground up.
 TGP does not replicate traditional forms of teaching, so children, caregivers, and staff are on a journey of unlearning and are actively engaged in building what school could look like instead of traditional models.

 To understand more on who The Gathering Place is, and their commitment to social justice as well as to building a never-before-seen philosophy and approach to school, we recommend reading the following from their website: Manifesto, #BLM, Commitment to DEI.